Bottle Sealing Wax FAQ

 Wax dipping is the process of immersing an item in wax.
 It’s often used as another term for bottle sealing.

-Technically, the dipping process is quite simple.
+The dipping process is fairly simple.

 Prepare your bottles, tear-off strips are already applied if used.

 Prepare your wax melting pot.
 A small scale hand dipping operation could involve a bain marie / double boiler method, while more complex machines are available if the number of the bottles to dip is significant.

 Prepare the cool-off area, with water if needed.

 Start dipping!
 To learn more about how to dip your bottles in wax, see here.

 Improved look, the bottles have real stand out.

 Improved experience, as removing the wax makes the opening more special.